Design by Craftsmanship Co.

 Understanding the “Problem”

-While studying at the Faculty of Social Administration at Thammasat University, Ruangkao joined a volunteer teaching club.
-She met students in small rural schools, including migrant children who had relocated to Thailand.
-After graduation, she applied to become a Fellow without hesitation.
+While studying at the Faculty of Social Administration at Thammasat University, Ruangkao joined a volunteer teaching club and had opportunities to teach children in small schools, including migrant students living in Thailand.
+Those experiences inspired her to apply to the Fellowship Program immediately after graduation.

 “It’s about not jumping to conclusions.
 Instead of thinking this person is bad or that person is irresponsible, we try to understand the underlying problems that may be preventing them from fully doing their role.”